 \subsubsection{Challenges During Recombining Elements}

-After finding out the elements from the references that they want to utilize in their own design ideas, another challenge became apparent.
-While there can be numerous ways to combine these elements, participants are often frustrated as they can't sketch out all the possibilities to determine if they are viable.
+After finding out the elements from the references they want to utilize in their design ideas, another challenge became apparent.
+While there can be numerous ways to combine these elements, participants were often frustrated as they couldn't sketch out all the possibilities to determine if they were viable.
 Three out of six participants expressed anxiety about not being able to consider all possible combinations.
 P3 stated, ``I always feel anxious that there might be a better way, but I can't think of it.''
 P6 also mentioned that ``The more options I explore, the more I become confident about my final design idea.
 I want some faster way to explore alternatives as much as possible.''
-Four out of six participants said that they rely on their imagination to envision numerous recombination possibilities within their minds, as it is too time-consuming and effortful to sketch out all.
+Four out of six participants said they rely on their imagination to envision numerous recombination possibilities within their minds, as sketching out all is too time-consuming and effortful.
 However, two participants expressed frustration that, although combinations seemed good in their minds, they might not come together as effectively in actual sketches.